Salmon-Nation-Decentralized-Alliance/Cardano-SPO-Key-Scripts/README.md

 ## Requirements
   - must be run on a node with cardano-cli
-  - requires hot and cold nodes, although a single node can act as both if you're running on a testnet
+  - requires hot and cold nodes, although a single node if you're unconcerned about security

 ## Install
   - edit `config` to set the network and directories